Top 11 IFTTT Recipes To Completely Automate Essential Daily Social Media Tasks

 Are you a thankful individual?

 With this ifttt recipe, you can demonstrate your appreciation for mentions and RTs on Twitter automatically.
 The recipe scans for mentions of you on Twitter and permits you to say something to the effect of “Thanks for the mention!”
-You can obviously, customize your thank you message if you want (and I recommend you do!)NEED HELP?
-Contact Us Here and we'll set up a time to help you get started.
+You can obviously, customize your thank you message if you want (and I recommend you do!)NEED SOME HELP?
+Contact Us Here and schedule your time.